 During the Find Full Text searching and downloading process, results are constantly updated under a Find Full Text group set.
 Initially, the Find Full Text group set is added below all other group sets.
-However, you can click and drag the Find Full Text group set to any position.
-EndNote will maintain that new position across sessions.
+However, you can

 The results of a Find Full Text search remain for the current session until you close the library.
 The categories include: